Flint United

 The Flint United are a professional basketball team in Flint, Michigan, and members of The Basketball League (TBL).

 History

 On September 18, 2020, it was announced that Flint, Michigan would be awarded a franchise for the upcoming 2021 TBL season.
 The team is owned by Flint native Kevin Mays, who has experience in sports marketing and development, among different organizations.
 Mays played a key role for two successful Flint sports franchises: the Flint Firebirds and the Flint City Bucks.
 Flint native Matt Washington was named the team's general manager.
 On November 16.
-2020, Charlie Bell was named as the team's inaugural head coach.
+2020, former NBA player and Flint native Charlie Bell was named as the team's inaugural head coach.